 EMBRACE THE ROLE OF THE UNSUNG HERO

 3 years of college + 4 years of medical school + 2 years of residency, and my official title, despite informal introductions, remains: “Hey you… anesthesia!”
 Patients rarely remember their anesthesiologist especially if everything is uneventful.
 We spend an extraordinary amount of time directly with our patients, but only a portion while they’re still awake.
-This puts us in the back seat as an unsung hero in the operating room… someone carefully watching over the patient while he or she endures the grotesque nature of surgery.
+This puts us in the back seat as an unsung hero in the operating room… someone carefully watching over the patient while they endure a surgery.
 Don’t expect any credit, but expect to have the room turned over quickly or be victim to the all-too-common phrase: “anesthesia delay!” 😀

 Going into my CA-2 year, I’ll be rotating through chronic pain, critical care, cardiothoracic anesthesia, pediatric anesthesia, neuroanesthesia, obstetric anesthesia, regional anesthesia… yeah… lots of anesthesia. 😀 I’m hoping the skills I learned (and more importantly, the mistakes I’ve corrected) will serve me well over the next year! 🙂